EndlingAlien/the_village/README.md

 - Modular, maintainable game structure
 - Visual and narrative creativity

-It’s the most complete expression of my current dev skillset — and just the beginning of where I want to take it.
+It’s the most complete expression of my current dev skillset, and just the beginning of where I want to take it.

 ---